TRELLISWorld: Training-Free World Generation from Object Generators

 In this section, we demonstrate a simple method to convert a general 3D object generator into a general 3D scene generator.

 We first initialize the entire world $W$ of size $(X, Y, Z)$ with Gaussian noise $W \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$.
-We then divide the world into overlapping cubic tiles $\{w_i\}$ of size $(S, S, S)$ with a stride of $(s, s, s)$ where $s < S$ to ensure overlap between adjacent tiles.
+We then divide the world into overlapping cubic tiles $\{w_i\}$ of size $(S, S, S)$ with a stride of $(s, s, s)$, where $s < S$ to ensure overlap between adjacent tiles.
+For a fixed scene, different settings of $s$ give different numbers of tiles.
+Thus, we use the word "chunk" to denote the absolute size of the scene.
 For each diffusion step, we process each tile $\{w_i\}$ in parallel and then aggregate the weighted average result to update the world $W$.
 The weight for each tile is defined by a 3D cosine mask that emphasizes the center of the tile and tapers off towards the edges, ensuring smooth transitions between adjacent tiles.
 See \autoref{fig:tiled_diffusion} for visualization.